isomerpages/nlb-biblioasia/_apr-to-jun-2013/An introduction to Design, Aesthetics and Ethics of the Built Environment.md

   private, public and political spheres.
 Design impacts our lives everyday and good design can transform a mere place to one imbued with life and meaning.
 ---
-#### The built environment is a space that reflects the dialogue among private, public and political spheres.
-Design impacts our lives everyday and good design can transform a mere place to one imbued with life and meaning.
+#### The built environment reflects the dialogue between private, public and political spheres.
+Design impacts our lives everyday, and good design can transform a mere place to one imbued with life and meaning.

 <img style="width:90%;" src="/images/Vol%209%20Issue%201/Aesthetics%20and%20Ethics/02%20People's%20Park%20Complex_5.jpg">